 Suppose you have employees who observe holidays and other days of importance that fall outside of the United States’ official holidays.
 In that case, a floating holiday will allow them to celebrate those days without using up their vacation time.

-For example, without a floating holiday policy, a Muslim employee would have to use up one of their vacation days to celebrate Eid Al-Fitr, one of the most important dates in the Muslim calendar.
+For example, without a floating holiday policy, Muslim employees might have to use up one of their vacation days to celebrate Eid Al-Fitr, one of the most important dates in the Muslim calendar.
 A Christian employee could observe Christmas Day because that’s a national holiday and still retain all of their vacation time.

 In this sense, floating holidays function to honor and celebrate the diversity of your workplace and to recognize that not everyone’s needs are in tune with the observed holidays of the United States.

-This type of paid time off doesn’t just boost your company’s inclusivity credentials and reflect a commitment to your employee’s work/life balance.
-It also develops the level of trust between employer and employee, since it shows you have faith that your staff know how to use their free time better than you do.
+This type of paid time off doesn’t just boost your company’s inclusivity credentials and reflects a commitment to your employee’s work/life balance.
+It also develops the level of trust between employer and employee, since it shows you have faith that your staff knows how to use their free time better than you do.

 So what should your policy include?
 Let’s take a look.